-Joint is one of the most obvious parts of our body which ages with an increase in the number of candles on our birthday cakes.
+Skin is one of the most obvious parts of our body which ages with an increase in the number of candles on our birthday cakes.
 As you age, joints tend to become stiffer and less flexible.
 The body does not recover from bumps and bruises as easily as it did before, and it becomes difficult to stand for extended time intervals.
 This is caused mostly by a breakdown of cartilage and inflammation of the synovium.

 What is cartilage?

-Cartilage is a thick rubbery connective tissue.
-It covers the ends of two bones in a joint.
-It is softer than bone tissue but less flexible than muscle tissue.
-Cartilage is responsible for the smooth movement of joints.
 With age, cartilage begins to degenerate.
 As the cartilage gets thinner, movement becomes more and more difficult.
 If left untreated, the cartilage may completely wear off leaving no buffer between the bones.
 This is one of the leading causes of knee replacement surgery.

 What is synovium?

 Synovium is a membrane responsible for keeping the cartilage healthy.
 It produces a thick fluid that keeps the cartilage and joint lubricated.
 In cases of osteoarthritis, this membrane can swell up and produce excess fluid.
-This in-turn causes the joint to swell as well.
+This in turn causes the joint to swell as well.

 Along with age, factors like being overweight, genetics, gender and lifestyle also play a role in the condition of your joints.
 Being obese points towards a sedentary lifestyle and puts extra pressure on joints, leading to the thinning of cartilage.
 While men have higher chances of becoming osteoarthritis patients before 45, women have higher chances of developing this disease after 50.
 A healthy lifestyle is the easiest way to ensure that your joints work well even when you're old and grey.